ServiceStackApps/typescript-server-events/README.md

-[styles in React Native](https://facebook.github.io/react-native/docs/style.html) are more limiting, they don't automatically cascade and there's fewer of them so you'll need to look at the [avaialble Styles in each Element](https://facebook.github.io/react-native/docs/text.html#style) to find out which styles you can use.
+[styles in React Native](https://facebook.github.io/react-native/docs/style.html) are more limiting, they don't automatically cascade and there's fewer of them so you'll need to look at the [avaialble Styles in each Element](https://facebook.github.io/react-native/docs/text.html#style) to find out which styles can be used.

 However as they're Object literals that can be manipulated with JavaScript, there's several techniques and language features you can leverage to maintain and apply them.
 Styles can be applied in-line or in a